 Today’s project is a DIY German smear/schmear tutorial and video.
+It was one of my top posts of 2018.
 I did this technique on a faux brick wall, but you can easily do German smear on a real brick wall as well.
 I’ve seen this technique called German Schmear as well as a white washed brick wall.
 I’m not sure which is correct.
 What I am sure about is how awesome a room becomes when you add this plaster over brick technique as a feature wall.

 Take a peek at how it improved the stairway of the third floor loft in the North House Lodge.
 Keep in mind this part of our house was built in 1835.
 You’re looking at the original attic and floors.
 This space had far too much potential not to do something totally awesome and unique.
 Wait till you see the rest of the room!